bimdata/documentation/src/api/guides/application.md

 # Create your application

-## Which app will you create?

-The implementation of your app depends on your needs.
-You can create several types of applications.

-### Backend-less application

-Choose this way if you are developing a backend-less application.

-These applications:
-- Could share data with other applications like BIMData Platform or any other third-party app.
-- Must use BIMData Connect users credentials system.
-- Are usually mobile apps or small Javascript apps.

-### Application with a backend

-#### With BIMData Connect Users

-Choose this way if your app has a backend (PHP, NodeJS, Python, .NET, etc.).

-These applications:
-- Could share data with other applications like BIMData Platform or any other third-party app.
-- must use BIMData Connect users credentials system.

-#### Without Users

-Chose this way if you don’t want to use BIMData Connect users (You may want to create an IFC Access Token).

-These applications:
-- Have to manage their own users and authorizations.
-- can’t share data with other BIMData applications.
-- Have an easier setup.

 ## How-To create your application on BIMData Connect

 - Create an account on the [https://connect.bimdata.io](https://connect.bimdata.io) website.